iBEAT-V2/iBEAT-V2.0-Docker/README.md

 ```

 ## Output illustration
 After the processing is finished, in the "mounted" folder **`your_data_folder`**, all the processing results will be generated.
-The following explain what the results are:
+The following explains what the results are:
 * T1(or T2).nii.gz:	The raw image file.
 * T1(or T2)-brainmask.nii.gz: The brain mask of T1w (or T2w).
 * T1(or T2)-ceremask.nii.gz: The cerebrum mask of T1w (or T2w).